Jatiya Oikya Front

 Jatiya Oikya Front (English: National Unity Front; জাতীয় ঐক্য ফ্রন্ট) was a Bangladesh-based political alliance of primarily four parties led by Kamal Hossain.
-The front officially declared its formation on October 13, 2018 at the National Press Club ahead of the national election.
+The front officially declared its formation on October 13, 2018, at the National Press Club ahead of the national election.

-The front currently comprises Gono Forum, Bangladesh Nationalist Party, Jatiya Samajtantrik Dal-JSD and Nagorik Oikya.
+The front originally comprised Gano Forum, Bangladesh Nationalist Party, Jatiya Samajtantrik Dal-JSD and Nagorik Oikya.
 Later, on 5 November 2018, Krishak Sramik Janata League, led by Bangabir Kader Siddique joined the front.

 The front declared seven demands and eleven goals for a free, fair and credible election and to ensure the balance of power in the government structure.